 3. We are committed to implementing the House of Bishops' Child Protection Policy 'Protecting All God's Children 2004', and the Diocesan procedures, which are based on the Children Act 1989, and Government guidance 'Working together to Safeguard Children 2006'.

-4. We will carefully select and train ordained and lay ministers, volunteers and paid workers with children and young people using the Criminals Record Bureau, amongst other tools, to check the background of each person.
+4. We will carefully select and train ordained and lay ministers, volunteers and paid workers with children and young people using the Disclosure and Barring Service (DBS), amongst other tools, to check the background of each person.

 5. We will respond, without delay, to every complaint made that a child or young person, for whom we are responsible, may be harmed.